abc-logo

 Companionship Services

 Using this kind of care is a fantastic way to make life easier for you or your senior loved one.
 At Always Best Care, our talented caregivers often fill the role of a companion for seniors.
-That way, older adults can enjoy their favorite local activities, such as visiting Stango Park with friends while also receiving the care they need daily or weekly.
+That way, older adults can enjoy their favorite local activities, such as visiting Stango Park in Lewes, DE with friends while also receiving the care they need daily or weekly.

 Common companionship services include: